 “The history of totalitarian regimes is reflected in the evolution and perfection of the instruments of terror and more especially the police.” — Carl J. Friedrich

 There you are, driving along, when suddenly you see that dreaded flashing light flickering in your rear-view.
 Perhaps you were speeding, or maybe you rolled through a stop sign.
-Whatever the case, one of the first questions you may be asked is, “Do you know why i stopped you?”.
-It’s a common question when you are pulled over for a traffic violation, but why does the officer ask it?
+Whatever the case, one of the first questions you are likely to be asked is, “Do you know why i stopped you?”.
+It’s all too familiar question when you are pulled over for a traffic violation, but why exactly does the officer ask it?

-This question is actually a tactic that is used by police to manipulate you into admitting that you broke the law.
-By admitting that, yes, maybe you were going a little too fast, you just incriminated yourself and your answer can be used as evidence against you should you decide to dispute the charge in court.
+This question is actually a tactic that is used by police to manipulate you into admitting your guilt.
+By admitting that, yes, maybe you were going a little too fast, you have incriminated yourself and your answer can be used as evidence against you should you decide to dispute the charge in court.
 Secondly, you are now virtually guaranteed of being cited or arrested for whatever wrongdoing you just admitted to.

-Cops are sneaky; while you are expected to provide truthful, accurate information, they are legally allowed to manipulate and lie in order to obtain a confession or trip you up in some way.
-While it may seem more ethical to be honest and admit your wrongdoing, keep in mind that the police operate under a very different standard.
+Cops are sneaky.
+While you are legally obligated to not deceive the police, they are legally permitted to deceive you in order to obtain a confession or trip you up in some way.
+While it may seem more ethical to be honest and admit your wrongdoing, keep in mind that the police operate under a different standard.
 You don’t have to lie, nor should you, but not answering their questions is not lying and is perfectly within your rights.